 An all-new sixth generation of Pokémon games begins with Pokémon X and Pokémon Y. As usual with a new generation there are new Pokémon to catch and locations to explore.
 For the first time, Pokémon X & Y will be released simultaneously wordwide.

 Pokémon X and Pokémon Y box art

-All Pokémon have been modelled in 3D (see left) and the game appears to use a form of
+All Pokémon have been modelled in 3D (see right) and the game appears to use a form of

 cel-shading to keep the crisp cartoony look.

 Diagonal movement has been added to make use of the circle pad, but it's still 8 straight directions instead of omnidirection free roaming.
 However, Rollerskates - which allow much faster movement around the towns and routes - have sweeping/arcing animations that give the impression of going